joshprk/libobs-rs/libobs-bootstrapper/README.md

             println!("OBS is already installed and up to date!");
         }
         ObsBootstrapperResult::Restart => {
-            println!("OBS has been updated.
+            // This only happens on Windows - macOS moves files immediately println!("OBS has been updated.
 Restarting application...");
             ObsBootstrapper::spawn_updater(options).await?;
             std::process::exit(0);